benjohnsonnlp/developer/_content/expertise/build-expertise.md

 title: Build your first expertise
 weight: 20
 ---
 This page will walk you through the first phase of building your first expertise.
-You will create your expertise programmatically using the Watson Personal Assistant Builder REST APIs that are accessible in Swagger API reference.
+You will create your expertise programmatically using the Watson Assistant Builder REST APIs that are accessible in Swagger API reference.

 1. **How to run and use the "HelloWorld" boilerplate expertise hosted locally.**
 2. How to register and use the local running "HelloWorld" expertise with Personal Assistant Builder service.